Plant Tissue Culture Media Ingredients

 1. Macronutrients: The Structural Backbone

-Macronutrients supply nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur—elements required in millimolar concentrations.
-They form the structural and functional basis of plant cells.
+Macronutrients are sources of nitrogen, phosphorus, potassium, calcium, magnesium and sulfur which are needed in millimolar amounts.
+They constitute the structure and functioning of the plant cells.

 Key Macronutrient Specifications